Hidde ter Avest: Utrecht

 On 13 January 2021, Ter Avest signed a contract with Eredivisie club Utrecht until 2024, with technical director Jordy Zuidam stating: "Hidde is a player with a strong competitive mindset, great endurance, and a forward-driving ambition...With his playing style, Hidde fits perfectly with the club.
 We're delighted to have him on board at FC Utrecht."
 On 16 January, he made his debut for Utrecht against Heracles Almelo, starting in a 2–0 win.
 He quickly established himself as a regular starter in the team.
 On 30 January, he scored his first goal for the club, equalising late in a 3–3 draw against PEC Zwolle.
 Then, on 19 February, Ter Avest contributing both a goal and an assist in a commanding 6–0 victory over Willem II.
 Throughout his first full season with Utrecht, Ter Avest was a key player, featuring in 30 matches across all competitions.

 In the 2022–23 season, Ter Avest lost his starting spot to Sean Klaiber who had returned to the club from Ajax.
 After Klaiber's move to Brøndby on 1 September 2023, Ter Avest reclaimed his position as starting right-back in the team.
 However, in March 2024, it was announced that his expiring contract with Utrecht would not be renewed.

 Oxford United

 On 19 August 2024, ter Avest signed for EFL Championship club Oxford United.
 He made his first appearance (as a substitute) in a 2–0 away defeat at Sunderland on 26 October, and scored his first goal during his full debut, a 1–0 home victory over Hull City, on 5 November.

+On 11 May 2026 the club said the player would leave in the summer when his contract expired.

+Willem II

+On 28 July 2026, ter Avest returned to the Netherlands and signed with Willem II for one season.